hipe/tmx/lib/skylab/headless/doc/issues/097-name-conventions-for-constants.md

 #### the name convention for arbitrary values not in the list :[#114]

-we adopt the C-like convention and use names in all caps whose constituent words are separated by underscores:
+adopting the C-like convention, we use names in all caps whose constituent words are separated by underscores:

     VALID_NAME_RX = /\A[A-Z][_A-Za-z0-9]*\z/